 1. A College Admissions Coach Can Help Students Build a Great List of Colleges

 Internet searches and college fairs are a good way to get an overview of what to expect from a given institution.
 But sometimes information gathered this way can be unreliable or incorrect.
 For deeper, trustworthy information, parents and student may have to work harder by tracking down office hours and phone numbers for a school they have interest in.
 In some case, students may need to find others who have spent time studying there or attend tours to ask questions in person.
+It’s also important to understand the nuances of the search: some programs – engineering or nursing, for example – are much harder to get into than others.

 But if you ask employees of a college, they are likely to tell you things they think you might want to hear.
-A college admissions coach, on the other hand, is more interested in helping each student find the best-fit college for them rather than push them to a specific school or the highest-ranked university.
+A college admissions coach, on the other hand, is more interested in helping each student find the best-fit college and program for them rather than push them to a specific school or the highest-ranked university.

 Coaches can also help build a list that balances likelihood, cost, and earnings, so students can find a college they will love.
 That means a college that not only provides a great education, but one that they can get into and afford, and that results in good earning opportunities.